RWinterburn/PP1/read-me-docs/README.md

 added footer into mobile design also changed the nav bar into a dropdown button, restyling all the content for mobile

 managed to sort out the nav bar and menu button, menu button kept on dissapearing when i made it into a larger screen size, had to use px instead of %

+really should have made it mobile first because this is stressful